bernardjhuang/gamerunnersnews/_posts/2015-3-4-gamerunners-response-languages-search-lesson-plan.md

 ### Response Rates & Times

 ![GameRunners search response rate & time](/images/content/gamerunners-search-response-rate-time.png)
-<br><br>
-![GameRunners coaching profile response rate & time](/images/content/gamerunners-profile-response-rate-time.png)

 Coaching response rates and response times are calculated based off your last month of coaching activity on GameRunners.
 When you receive a coaching request from a potential student, we display the amount of time it takes you on average to respond to the request and what % of the requests you reply to.

+![GameRunners coaching profile response rate & time](/images/content/gamerunners-profile-response-rate-time.png)

 This helps students have a better understanding of if a coach will reply to a request and how quickly it takes to respond to their requests.

 ## LoL Student Features - Better Search